-- Installations designed from 1st July 2015 should comply with the new edition. - Periodic Inspection and Testing of installations from 1st July 2015 should demonstrate compliance under the new regulations. - The design or installation of electrical work done prior to the end of June 2015 may follow either Amendment 3 or Amendment 2. - The new requirements do not apply to consumer units until 1st January 2016.
+Installations designed from 1st July 2015 should comply with the new edition.

+Periodic Inspection and Testing of installations from 1^{st} July 2015 should demonstrate compliance under the new regulations.

+The design or installation of electrical work done prior to the end of June 2015 may follow either Amendment 3 or Amendment 2.

+The new requirements do not apply to consumer units until 1st January 2016.

+Residents apartments did not form part of this fire risk assessment, but it is understood that each apartment has its own cooking facilities.

-The main electric cupboard is located on the ground floor.
-Internal cable runs are in surface mounted trunking and conduit are present.
-There are no portable electrical items within the common area.
+The main electrical cupboard is in a locked cupboard beneath the stairs and internal wiring is in metal trunking.
+There are no portable electrical items in the common areas.